Piat, Cagayan: Demographics

-In the 2020 census the population of Piat, Cagayan, was 24,805 people with a density of sigfig 24,805/139.60.
+In the 2024 census the population of Piat was 25,436 people with a density of sigfig 25,436/139.60.

 Government

 Local government

 As a municipality in the Province of Cagayan, government officials in the provincial level are voted by the town.
 The provincial government has political jurisdiction over most local transactions of the municipal government.

 The municipality of Piat is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the municipal councilors are elected directly by the people through an election held every three years.

 Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
 The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
 All officials are also elected every three years.